microsoft/azure-health-data-services-toolkit/docs/concepts.md

 Pipelines allow you to hook into existing .NET hosting platforms to build custom operations.
 Currently, there are two types of pipelines that you can use.

 - **WebPipeline** for use with ASP.NET Web APIs in Azure App Services or other ASP.NET hosting platforms.
-- **Azure Function Pipeline** for use with Azure Functions as an isolated process.
+- **Azure Function pipeline** for use with Azure Functions as an isolated process.

 These pipelines allow you to hook into the configuration of ASP.NET and Azure Functions to use the other components below.

-### Input/Output Section of Pipeline
+### Input/output section of pipeline

 ![Pipeline input output](./images/pipeline-input-output.png)

 ### Filters